FatimaGloria/FatimaGloria/README.md

 👾   About me:
-I'm a Software Development Student
+I'm a Software Engineer Student

 Currently learning:
 :sparkles: JavaScript with Node.js